 One thing that’s great about personal development is that it never stops and it’s a continuous process.
-It doesn’t resume to self-help and it includes both formal and informal activities when you’re teacher, counselor, mentor, life coach or a guide.
+It doesn’t resume self-help and it includes both formal and informal activities when you’re a teacher, counselor, mentor, life coach or a guide.

 Personal development may happen in institutions as well in which case it’s related to programs, tools, methods and techniques, but also assessment systems that sustain human development at the individual level.